scaleway/serverless-functions-python/docs/CONTRIBUTING.md

 Your pull request should be rebased against the `main` branch.

-Keep in mind only the **pull request title** will be used as commit message as we stash all commits on merge.
+Keep in mind only the **pull request title** will be used as the commit message as we stash all commits on merge.

-## Community guidelines
+## Community Guidelines

 See [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md).

-Thank you for reading through all of this, if you have any question feel free to [reach us](../README.md#reach-us)!
+Thank you for reading through all of this, if you have any questions feel free to [reach us](../README.md#reach-us)!